Frequently Asked Questions

 The school’s mission is to: deliver educational excellence that maximises the potential of every child; promote a family ethos and values; and nurture well-rounded and happy children prepared for life beyond Westville.

 Is Westville a co-education school and what are the benefits?

 Westville House is a co-educational school.
 Sending your child to a school with boys and girls will encourage their self-esteem, social skills and better prepare them for a diverse world where both genders play important roles.
 Children are taught to respect each other and embrace diversity.

 What is the average class size?

-Class sizes vary by year but currently range from eight to fourteen.
-A separate class is formed for numbers above sixteen.
+Class sizes vary by year but currently range from 7 to 21.

 What subjects are taught?